 The focus of the pride movement is to eliminate discrimination against the LGBTQ+ community.
 June became the official month of Pride to commemorate the Stonewall riots in New York in 1969, and the first celebrations were held as early as the year after in Los Angeles, San Francisco, Chicago, and New York.

-At Swedes in the States, we get many questions regarding LGBTQ+ rights and their developments in the Nordic countries versus the United States.
-We, therefore, decided to celebrate the end of Pride month with a summary of the development of LGBTQ+ rights in our countries.
+At Swedes in the States, we often get questions regarding LGBTQ+ rights and their developments in the Nordic countries versus the United States and therefore decided to celebrate the beginning of Pride month with a summary of the development of LGBTQ+ rights in both Scandinavia and the United States.

 Denmark was the first Scandinavian country to decriminalize homosexuality, following a new penalty law passed in 1933.
 Iceland followed suit in 1940.
 Sweden decriminalized homosexuality in 1944, and instead re-classified homosexuality as a mental illness.
 That classification wasn’t revised until 1979, which is surprising considering that Sweden nowadays is seen as one of the frontrunners when it comes to promoting equal rights for the LGBTQ+ community.
 The classification of transvestism wasn’t changed until 2008.
 However, in 1972 Sweden became the first country to legalize gender corrections, and also began to provide free hormones to transgender persons wanting to undergo surgery.
 As of 2013, gender corrections do not require sterilization.